-Businesses are assigned an inactive status on the Business Register when neither a tax payment nor payroll remittance has been made by these businesses for some time.
+Businesses are assigned an inactive status on the Business Register when neither a GST or payroll remittance has been made by these businesses for 12 consecutive months (24 months for GST quarterly and annual remitters).
 Therefore, the possibility exists that a business may have ceased operation within this time period but remains recorded within the CBP counts.